The ROOT mathematical libraries consist of the following components:

 - Use the SetSeed() method.

-When no value is given, the generator default seed is used.
-In this case an identical sequence will be generated every time the application is run.
+When no value is given, the default seed of the generator is used.
+In this case, an identical sequence is generated each time the application is run.

 When the 0 value is used as seed, then a unique seed is generated using a TUUID, for TRandom , TRandom1 and TRandom3 .

 For TRandom the seed is generated using only the machine clock, which has a resolution of about 1 s.
-Therefore, identical sequences will be generated if the elapsed time is less than a second.
+Therefore, identical sequences are generated when the elapsed time is less than one second.

 Using the random number generators